FloSchuberth/cSEM/README.md

   - `testOMF()` : performs a test for overall model fit
   - `testMICOM()` : performs a test for composite measurement invariance
-  - `testMGD()` : performs several test to assess multi-group differences
+  - `testMGD()` : performs several tests to assess multi-group differences
-  - `testHausman()` : performs the regression-based Hausman test to test for endogeneity.
+  - `testHausman()` : performs the regression-based Hausman test to test for endogeneity

 Other miscellaneous postestimation functions belong do the do-family of functions.
 Currently two do functions are implemented: